 Technology (How It Works)

 So, one printer type uses ink, the other uses powder.
-With this difference in application between the two inkjet and laser printer types, it’s common belief that smudging is more common with inkjet printers than laser.
+With this difference in application between the two inkjet and laser printer types, it’s a common belief that smudging is more common with inkjet printers than laser.
 That’s not to say all inkjet printers do.
 Inkjet printers that use pigment based ink aren’t likely to smudge whereas dye-based ink require a longer drying time for the ink to set.
 And this also depends on what paper you’re printing on.
 Some paper types absorb ink better while some don’t.

 Print quality depends on the output you need.
 If you need to print vivid exhibit-quality photos, look for a good professional photo inkjet printer that produces high resolution images.
 If what you need is a reliable printer that can keep printing sharp documents, a laser printer is what you need.
 A common perception is that inkjet printers are better with colored images, and laser printers are best for black and white.
 New color laser printer models in the market today beg to differ.
 Advancements in printer technology have allowed color laser printers to now produce pretty impressive colored photos as well.
-Although inkjet printers still win over laser when it comes to highly detailed and perfectly-toned photographic prints, color laser printers is now an option to consider for those looking to print medium-quality colored images while enjoying the reliability, endurance, and economic benefits of a laser printer.
+Although inkjet printers still win over laser when it comes to highly detailed and perfectly-toned photographic prints, color laser printers are now an option to consider for those looking to print medium-quality colored images while enjoying the reliability, endurance, and economic benefits of a laser printer.
 In a nutshell: